cecat/CeC-HA-Addons/yamcam3/README.md

 # Camera-sounds add-on for Home Assistant

-This add-on is a work in progress.
+This add-on is a work in progress and has only been tested on an x86 processor.
+RPi4 is being tested but at the moment is not working.
 Please report any issues [here](https://github.com/cecat/CeC-HA-Addons/issues).

 This project uses TensorFlow Lite and the